rpgtex/DND-5e-LaTeX-Template/README.md

 - bg-print: Loads a printer-friendly background-image (only decal at the bottom)
 - bg-full: Loads the full background-image

-As per default "bg-letter" and "bg-full" are loaded.
+Per default "bg-letter" and "bg-full" are loaded.

 ### Todo's